HackIndiaXYZ/hackindia-spark-12-jaipur-rajasthan-north-india-region-404-not-found/README.md

 # PolicyPulse

 A policy reasoning and accountability platform for Indian government schemes.
-Built during the AI for Bharat hackathon to solve a systemic problem: citizens cannot determine eligibility, trace policy changes, or understand why benefits were denied.
+Built to solve a systemic problem: citizens cannot determine eligibility, trace policy changes, or understand why benefits were denied.

 **System Status:** Production-ready for 50 high-priority schemes | Basic retrieval for 80+ more
 **Coverage:** 130+ schemes | 2,500+ documents | 10 languages